Your Parents are not your Emergency Fund. Your Children are not your Retirement Fund.

-But if you do depend on your parents for getting out of financial emergencies and you think of your children as your retirement funds, then I have only one advice for you.
+But if you do depend on your parents for getting out of financial emergencies and you think of your children as your backup retirement plan, then I have only one advice for you.

 You need to do something about it urgently.
 And you need to do it now.

-If you are young or middle aged, and if you still need to ask for money from your parents to get over financial emergencies, then something is wrong somewhere.
+If you are young or middle-aged, and if you still need to ask for money from your parents to get over financial emergencies, then something is wrong somewhere.
 Isn’t it?
 Now when I say financial emergencies, I am not talking about taking money from parent’s to invest (generally people do so to buy real estate/property).
-I am talking about instances like regularly running out of money before month-ends, being unable to pay credit card bills, car loan EMIs, etc. If these things happen once in a while, it is fine.
+I am talking about instances like regularly running out of money before the month ends, being unable to pay credit card bills in full and on time, car loan EMIs, etc. If these things happen once in a while, it is fine.
 But if such occurrences are regular, then you know that there is a problem.
 Either your expenses are exceeding income unnecessarily or you are not planning your future expenses properly.
 The situation can go out of hand very quickly.
 I have seen it happening with my well-earning friends.
 They earn well.
 But they are still broke for all practical purposes.

 No one wants to end up in an old-age home.
-I have been there many times as we regularly donate a part of our family income for helping old people.
-And what I see there is unexplainable.
-One can only feel the pain of senior people when one visits these homes.
-My suggestion to readers is that atleast once, everyone should visit an old-age home.
+I have been there a few times as we regularly donate a part of our family income for helping old people.
+And what I have seen there is beyond words.
+One can only feel the pain of senior people when one visits such places.
+My suggestion to readers is that at least once, everyone should visit an old-age home.
 You will only realize what I mean when you are there.

 But coming back to our main discussion – if you are not preparing well for your retirement, then that is wrong on your part.
 Plain and simple.